hamda123113/NETWORKWALKS-B083-WK3-PM2-PM5-CYBERSECURITY-PEN-TESTING-REPORT/README.md

 | 6 | DNS infrastructure information exposed | DNSRecon identified DNS-related records | DNS information can help build an external infrastructure profile | Medium |
 | 7 | Live host visible on local network | Zenmap identified a live host | Unexpected or unauthorized devices may require investigation | Medium |

-> **Important:** The findings and risk levels above should be reviewed against your actual evidence before final submission.
-Only document findings that are supported by your screenshots and command output.

----

 # 8. Risk Analysis / Impact